spmvg/txttree/README.md

 # `txttree`
-`txttree` is a tool for organizing and displaying hierarchical relationships using a file-based structure and text files.
+`txttree` is a command line tool for organizing and displaying hierarchical relationships using a folder-based structure and text files.
 Basically, `txttree` is like `tree` for text files with some added features for interpreting file contents like properties and values.

 ## Example